darkeclipz/graphs/README.md

 ### Graph

 The `Graph` object requires a number of `vertices`.
 If `allowSelfLoops` is set to `true`, the graph will not check for self-loops when calling `AddEdge`.
 If `allowParallelEdges` is set to `true`, the graph will not check if the edge already exists when calling `AddEdge`.
-Both checks are set to `false` by default.
+Both are set to `true` by default.

 The `Graph` object contains the following properties/methods: